Photonic heat transport through a Josephson junction in a resistive environment

 {\it Parallel configuration.---} Let us start with the parallel configuration~\cite{thomas_photonic_2019}.
 This is modeled by the following Hamiltonian

 where $j \equiv L,R$ and the dissipative terms satisfy

-$Z_j(\omega)$ being the leads impedances, which in our case correspond to pure resistances $R_j$.
-In this configuration only one superconducting phase variable, $\varphi$, conjugate to the charge which is transferred through the junction, $N$, plays a role.
+$Z_j(\omega)$ being the lead impedances, which in our case correspond to pure resistances $R_j$.
+In this configuration, only one superconducting phase variable, $\varphi$, conjugate to the charge which is transferred through the junction, $N$, plays a role.